PRACHI0088/Array_Programs/README.md

-This repository contains all the Array problems.
+This repository contains Array problems and some basic C++ codes.